1. How Do You Throw a Virtual Office Party?

 A movie night with popcorn and the works is just what your coworkers need to unwind as a group before bidding goodbye to a coworker who’s leaving the firm!
 Isn't it one of the COOLEST virtual party ideas for work?

 3.2.2 Virtual mixology classes

 If you can’t make it to happy hour, keep the drinks coming with a happy hour cocktail kit under the supervision of a professional mixologist!
 Sign the team up for mixology lessons so that they can learn how to make their favorite drink with a personal twist.

 The Vendry offers 46 of the choicest mixology classes in and around the U.S. Krafty Labs, HostEvents and drinkmasterbartending are other options to try, where you can book your class and have the mixology kit shipped to individuals.
 Events cost between $400 to 1000 depending on the number of cocktails in the package you book and duration.

 Another Buzzfeed original!
 The spice tolerance challenge will test your colleague’s limits by presenting them with spicy foods in increasing order of heat levels.
 The question is, who will reach for the glass of milk first?

 What better way to celebrate a virtual work anniversary than to announce you’re giving your teammate the day off?
+Virtual office party ideas are a creative way to celebrate milestones and maintain team spirit in the digital age.
 If the work anniversary falls on a weekend or public holiday, the employee can opt to take the next day off for an even longer time off.

 The master of the day is a fun activity where the person whose work anniversary it is, gets to command the office for that day.
 Everyone on the team has to do what they say (within reason, of course!).
 Funny suggestions include